uhasker/getting-things-done-in-next-js/src/chapter1/01-hello-world.md

 Node.js will probably not be installed on your machine, so let's fix that.
 First, we will install the **Fast Node Manager** (**fnm** for short) which will allow us to manage Node.js versions in a simple and straightforward manner.

-On Linux you will need to run the following:
+On Ubuntu/Debian you will need to run the following:

 ```sh
 curl -fsSL https://fnm.vercel.app/install | bash